Sinaptik-AI/pandas-ai/docs/llms.md

 ## HuggingFace models

 In order to use HuggingFace models, you need to have a HuggingFace API key.
-You can get one [here](https://huggingface.co/join).
+You can create a HuggingFace account [here](https://huggingface.co/join) and get an API key [here](https://hf.co/settings/tokens).

 Once you have an API key, you can use it to instantiate one of the HuggingFace models.